Our PRODUCTION TOOLS

-Post-production is all about flexibility and power, and for Chris to be able to interface with any of our production company and film producer clients as a freelance editor he has to run all of the common editing software.
+Post-production is all about flexibility and power, and for us to be able to interface with any of our production company and film producer clients as a freelance editor we have to run all of the common editing software.
 So we have five full blown edit systems/bays running on new style heavily loaded Mac Pros, some of the fastest and most flexible computers around, and custom Hackintosh PCs, which are just a little bit faster.
 Each of these runs Final Cut Studio, Final Cut X, Premiere and Avid Symphony – and we can add any other software you are using – and needless to say we have fast storage everywhere.

-Obviously this means that we can always interface with the client, but Chris can also bring in other editors and assistants to help on rush projects, or our clients can work on a system at the same time.
+Obviously this means that we can always interface with the client, but we can also bring in other editors and assistants to help on rush projects, or our clients can work on a system at the same time.
 We also run After Effects and 3DMax for 2D and 3D animation and compositing work.

 Post-Production: Colorist & Audio Sweetening

 When it comes to color correction and grading we can switch any or all of these systems over to DaVinci Resolve 14 Studio – our tool of choice for colorist work, which is why we have five seats available.
 Of course, still having the editing software available on each system makes moving between edit and grade easy, as does the ability to author BluRays for film festivals and kick files out over the internet on a nightly basis so the production team can see what has been done and pass back their notes… as we did as part of creating a 4k post workflow with the original RED, I have evolved a system that makes geography much less of a factor in who we can work with.